How to Get Into ESG: What Qualifications Do You Need?

 Allianz and Ecolab are both companies with a focus on sustainability and environmental responsibility.
 Allianz offers job opportunities in areas such as responsible investing, sustainability, and risk management, while Ecolab has openings in sustainability, environmental compliance, and energy management.

 These companies are currently seeking candidates for ESG-related roles, but many other businesses across different sectors are also placing importance on sustainability and are in the process of hiring for similar positions.
-With the increasing demand for ESG professionals, more companies will likely begin to prioritise sustainable practices and recruitment for ESG positions.
+With the increasing demand for ESG professionals, more companies will likely begin to prioritize sustainable practices and recruitment for ESG positions.

 Takeaway

 To develop a successful career in ESG, it's not enough to just have a degree or certification.
-Along with a solid educational background and specialised knowledge, ESG professionals need various skills and attributes.
+Along with a solid educational background and specialized knowledge, ESG professionals need various skills and attributes.
 These include analytical skills, the ability to communicate effectively and engage stakeholders, knowledge of industry regulations, ethical decision-making, collaboration across different fields, adaptability, and a global view.

 Professionals who have both relevant qualifications and a genuine interest in sustainability can help facilitate positive change and work towards creating a more sustainable future.